Leveraging Connections in the Community

 Local Maternal Safety Workgroups

-Within each pilot site, the local maternal safety committee is made up of all community prenatal and postpartum providers and stakeholders.
-These local committees meet to share ideas and experiences in order to support one another in implementing the maternal safety bundles.
+Within each pilot site, the local maternal safety workgroup is made up of all community prenatal and postpartum providers and stakeholders.
+These local workgroups meet to share ideas and experiences in order to support one another in implementing the maternal safety bundles.
 This process ensures the integration of the best practices of the maternal safety bundles into the community and clinical settings.
 These groups also provide valuable feedback on how maternal safety bundles can be improved.

 National Maternal Safety Committee